Updated March 27, 2022.

 Shark Dialogues, Kiana Davenport

 This one is on my “to-read” list as another epic novel.
-I’ve seen it on several Hawaii-related book lists because of its descriptions of Hawaii, Hawaiian history, and Polynesian traditions.
-The book spans over 150 years and seven generations, and much of the book is set on O’ahu, Molokai, Maui, and the Big Island.
+I’ve seen it on several Hawaii-related book lists because of its descriptions of Hawai’i, Hawaiian history, and Polynesian traditions.
+The book spans over 150 years and seven generations, and much of the book is set on O’ahu, Molokai, Mau’i, and the Island of Hawai’i.

 The Lieutenant’s Nurse, Sara Ackerman